-With Trump’s ascent to the most powerful office in the world, America, it seems, has entered a new dark age.
+With Trump’s ascent to the most powerful office in the world, it seems America has entered a new dark age.
 But his anti-establishment rhetoric has now placed him in a compromising situation.
 How does the ultimate non-politician handle the responsibilities of the highest political office in the land?

 Trump’s victory will likely be a surprise even to himself.
 His talk of a rigged system, association with conspiracy theorists such as Alex Jones and calls to ‘drain the swamp’ of so-called establishment politics positioned him as a protest candidate, rather than a serious contender.
 Associate Professor of Philosophy Matthew Sharpe, from the School of Humanities and Social Sciences at Deakin University, says Trump’s victory is historic, for all the wrong reasons: ‘Donald Trump’s election represents a decisive before-and-after moment in American life.
 Never before in the nation of George Washington and Abraham Lincoln has a man won office while threatening to imprison his opponent, and to not accept his own electoral defeat,’ he says.